DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/06-03 Mikel Environmental Asset Notes.md

-The level showcasing Mikel's kit and the dem
+The level showcasing Mikel's kit and the demo he made for it is called `MikelBlockout1`.
+It is located in `/All/Game/Avernoth/Maps/TestRooms/KitSizeTests/MikelBlockout`

+All of the assets can be found in this showcase level.
+If you want to see where in the project files an asset is located, just click on it and press `ctrl + b` to open it up in the content browser.

+Most of Mikel's game-ready assets should be located in `/All/Game/Avernoth/Maps/TestRooms/KitSizeTests/MikelBlockout/_GENERATED/Kit`

 # Level Designers